-2...1 Survey design
+4.1 Survey design

 The survey was designed on www.onlinesurveys.ac.uk and written in English.
 The survey consisted of 4 sections with 20 multiple choice questions.
 The questionnaire aimed to identify and evaluate: the beneficial interactions from nature (ES) on farm; which farming practices were more closely linked to ES and/or ED; and how these interactions influence farmers response to change.
+As the survey was completed by farmers, the responses are the perceptions of the farmers.
+As such, the responses to the questions represent the farmers' understanding of the ES and ED on farm and the relation to CSA.
+This distinction is important to make, given the objectives of the task and the limited response rate.
+As such, the study can be viewed as an exploration into farmer perception of ES on farm and the impact on on-farm resilience.

 The survey was anonymous, but participants could leave their email address to receive the results and information about the AGROMIX project.
 Survey design and data compliance was assessed and approved through Coventry University's ethical approval system.
 The full survey can be found in the annex.

-2..2 Data collection Preliminary results
+4.2 Data collection

 Work Packages 2, 3 and 4 were involved in reaching the experimental AGROMIX sites for their input.
 An online survey was used to gather the data.
 Some of the sites and farms within AGROMIX are in an early development stage and would thus not have relevant data.
 To provide more robust data and enable a comparison of ES and ED from MF and AF farms with Non-AF/MF systems, it was also thought appropriate to gather data outside the AGROMIX sites.
 As such, the survey was also shared online via social media channels and within people's networks.
 By widening the pool of potential farmers and landowners to complete the survey, it is possible to evaluate which ES and ED are more prevalent in CSA and the possibility of comparing with more conventional cropping systems became possible.
+The online survey opened in May 2021 and in this deliverable all responses received up to the end of March 2022 are considered.

-2...3 Analysis
+4.3 Analysis

-The data were analysed using R (R Core Team, 2021).
-The code used to analyse the survey responses can be made available upon request.
+Data were analysed using R (R Core Team, 2021).
+The code used to analyse the survey responses can made available upon request.

 The survey recipients could choose from ten farming systems.
-The ten farming systems were collapsed into three categories: mixed, agroforestry or non mixed/agroforestry where:
+The ten farming systems were collapsed into three categories: mixed, agroforestry or non mixed/agroforestry according to the definitions in Table 4.

-Farm system original

-Farm system redefined
+Farm system original Farm system redefined

-Arable (no livestock and no woody vegetation) Non mixed/agroforestry Horticulture (no livestock and no woody vegetation) Non mixed/agroforestry Mixture of temporary crops and livestock (no Mixed woody vegetation) Livestock only Non mixed/agroforestry Permanent woody crop with temporary crop Agroforestry Permanent woody crop with livestock Agroforestry Woodland and/or grassland with sparse tree cover Agroforestry and temporary crop Woodland and/or grassland with sparse tree cover Agroforestry with livestock Cultivated grassland Non mixed/agroforestry Natural grassland Non mixed/agroforestry
+-

+Arable (no livestock and no woody vegetation) Non mixed/agroforestry

+Horticulture (no livestock and no woody vegetation) Non mixed/agroforestry

+Mixture of temporary crops and livestock (no Mixed

+woody vegetation)

+Livestock only Non mixed/agroforestry

+Permanent woody crop with temporary crop Agroforestry

+Permanent woody crop with livestock Agroforestry

+Woodland and/or grassland with sparse tree cover Agroforestry

+and temporary crop

+Woodland and/or grassland with sparse tree cover Agroforestry

+with livestock

+Cultivated grassland Non mixed/agroforestry

+Natural grassland Non mixed/agroforestry